How to Prepare for an Immigration Medical Exam

 Successfully prepare for your upcoming immigration physical with these tips.Request an Appointment

 When seeking permanent residence, a green card, or a visa in the United States, you’re typically required to submit a Report of Medical Examination and Vaccination Record– also referred to as Form I-693– to the U.S. Citizenship and Immigration Services (USCIS) department.
 To complete Form I-693, you must have a medical exam conducted by a designated civil surgeon.
 Learn more about Form I-693 and how to prepare for an immigration medical exam by reading the detailed instructions below.

-Steps to Prepare for an Immigration Medical Exam in Indianapolis, IN
+6 Steps to Get Yourself Ready for an Immigration Medical Exam in Indianapolis, IN

 While the immigration physical is the source of much anxiety for many, there’s no reason to stress!
 The medical exam is typically simple and ensures that you are eligible to apply for citizenship based on public health standards outlined in section 212(a)(1) of the United States Immigration and Nationality Act.

 Follow the steps below to ensure you’re prepared for your upcoming immigration medical exam in Greenwood, IN.